Brett Gosper: Head of Europe & Asia-Pacific National Football League (since 2021)

+In 2023, Gosper was a member of the NFL leadership team that partnered with International Federation of American Football to successfully secure a historic place for Flag Football as an additional sport at the LA 2028 Summer Olympics.

+In 2023, Gosper was appointed as an expert panelist on the UK Government’s Review of Women’s Football, Chaired by Karen Carney.

+In 2023, Gosper was appointed as the independent member of the ATP’s (Association of Tennis Professionals) newly formed Tournament Standards Committee.

 Rugby career

 Early club career in Australia

 Gosper began his first-grade rugby career in 1978 with the Melbourne Rugby Union Football Club.
 In 1979 at the age of 20, Gosper was named captain and first represented Victoria state.
 In 1980, he represented Victoria against the New Zealand All Blacks.

-Gosper re-located to Brisbane in 1981 to join GPS club and the Queensland Rugby Union squad.
+Gosper relocated to Brisbane in 1981 to join GPS club and the Queensland Rugby Union squad.

 Racing Club de France (1981–1990)

 Gosper left Australia aged 22 when recruited by one of France's most celebrated rugby clubs, Racing Club de France (now Racing 92) in Paris, where he played from 1981 to 1990.
 The team was also famous at the time for provocatively wearing pink bow ties in the 1987 and 1990 finals of the French Championship.
-This was notably the story that launched French clothing brand Eden Parkin 1987.
+This was notably the story that launched French clothing brand Eden Park in 1987.

 International career

 Gosper played trials for the Australia national rugby union team tours in 1979 (Argentina) and 1981 (United Kingdom).

 He was selected for the Australian Under 21 Rugby Union team in 1980, versus New Zealand at the Sydney Cricket Ground.

 Gosper represented a French selection ("Séléction du Manoir") against British Barbarian F.C. in 1982 at the Parc des Princes.

 Gosper was selected by the French Barbarian Rugby Club to play against the touring New Zealand All Blacks at La Rochelle in 1986.
 Gosper was captain/coach of the Italian side at the Monaco International Sevens in 1986 at the Stade Louis II.